anywhichway/joex/README.md

 # Release History (reverse chronological order)

-v0.1.7 2016-01-22 Completely eliminated built-in prototype "pollution" except at programmer request.
+v0.2.0 2016-02-01 Completely eliminated built-in prototype "pollution" except at programmer request.
+Changed *.min, .max, .avg, .sum* to declarative accessors and added equivalent get functions.
+Made Set extensions independent of Array extensions.
+Added more array like functions to Set, e.g. *.map, .reduce*.
+Added extensions for typical array functions on Object, i.e. *.forEach, .every*, etc. Sum functions optimized to return immediately if sum is NaN.
+More memory efficient crossproduct which now also takes others arrays or sets as arguments.
+Fixed *String.prototype.neeq* which was not returning correct result when comparing object to itself.

 v0.1.6 2016-01-22 Corrected bad reference to client file in *package.json*.